-We are particularly excited about the development of the Taunton Living Landscape and the Routes to the River Tone project where the local Area Group has been heavily involved as one of the partners with other bodies such as Taunton Deane Borough Council and the Environment Agency.
-The project has brought together the community to enhance and connect green spaces with the River Tone and its tributaries so creating a network of places where wildlife can thrive and people feel alive.
+We are particularly excited about the development of the Taunton Living Landscape and the Routes to the River Tone project where the local Area Group was heavily involved as one of the partners with other bodies such as Taunton Deane Borough Council and the Environment Agency.
+The project brought together the community to enhance and connect green spaces with the River Tone and its tributaries so creating a network of places where wildlife can thrive and people feel alive.
 The project is particularly important because of the proposed housing and employment developments in Taunton up to 2028.
-Although the main project finished at the end of March 2017, there is still some ongoing work until the end of June.
+Although the main project finished at the end of March 2017, there was still some ongoing work until the end of June of that year.

 We are very grateful for all the hard work put in by Nick Tomlinson, Rose Gater, Claire Mountjoy and Olivia Dullaghan who have done so much to make the Project a success.
 We thank them for what they have done and wish them well for the future.
 They have made a significant impact on the local community and have worked closely with local schools, including 9 primaries.
-They have also trained a team of teachers in the ncessary skills to carry on their work.
-In addition, teams of volunteers have been carrying out bat surveys across the town and have gathered significant amounts of data which has been analysed and will now form the basis of ongoing discussions with the local Planning Authorities about where and how future development should take place.
-Surveys of water voles are have also taken place .Further information can be found on the main Wildlife Trust web site and the dedicated Routes to the River Tone web site.
+They have also trained a team of teachers in the necessary skills to carry on their work.
+In addition, teams of volunteers carried out bat surveys across the town and gathered significant amounts of data which has been analysed and will now form the basis of ongoing discussions with the local Planning Authorities about where and how future development should take place, particularly bearing in mind the designation of Taunton as a "Garden Town".Further information can be found on the main Wildlife Trust web site and the dedicated Routes to the River Tone web site.
 We are now closely involved in how to follow on with the legacy of the project to ensure that the benefits of the project are sustained.

-Our annual Wildlife Week is closely linked to the Routes to the River Tone project and a range of activities took place in June this year, following on from the very successful annual Somerfest.
+Our annual Wildlife Week is closely linked to the Routes to the River Tone project and a range of activities take place in May or June each year, linking with the very successful annual Somerfest.
 Over the next couple of years we will be working closely with other environmental groups in Taunton such as the Friends of Hamilton Park and a "Green Forum" has been established to bring together like-minded groups from across the town.
 This is particularly important with the award of "Garden Town" status to Taunton..

 One element of the Living Landscape project is Longrun Meadow.
 A number of organisations including Friends of Longrun, Somerset Wildlife Trust, Taunton Deane Borough Council and the Environment Agency have come together and are preparing a plan to manage and develop the area.
 More and more people are making use of this wonderful facility which is so close to the town centre.

-We are also provide support to local communities who wish to be involved in Neighbourhood Planning, a Government initiative aimed at making local communities feel that they have a greater say in the Planning process in their area.
+We have provided support to local communities who wish to be involved in Neighbourhood Planning, a Government initiative aimed at making local communities feel that they have a greater say in the Planning process in their area.
 We hope that they will use the opportunity to make space for wildlife as well as address the issue of Sustainability.

 Could you help to make a difference to wildlife in Taunton Deane?
 We urgently need more members for our Committee.
 The duties aren't onerous, we meet every 2 or 3 months to organise future events and help to support other acitivities organised by Somerset Wildlife Trust.
 We also attend the events that we organise to ensure that those attending are properly looked after and have an enjoyable and interesting time.
 If you can help or want to know a bit more about what this entails, please get in touch